janis-me/themed/packages/docs/guide/getting-started.md

 :::

+## Define a theme

 Now, define your first themes!
 You can either define just a dark and light theme, or define more.
 We will start with just two, but read [Defining Themes](/guide/defining-themes) for advanced usage.

+A theme must be a map of values, where the key must be unique and exist for all themes.
+The value can be anything.
+Colors, spacings, fonts, whatever you need.

+Create a "map of maps" like below to group all themes together.
+You can also define themes in a separate file, see [defining themes](/guide/defining-themes) for more details.

 ::: code-group